Ada Lovelace, The World’s First Computer Programmer

 The computer language Ada, created by the U.S. Defense Department, was named after Lovelace.
 In addition, Lovelace’s image can be seen on the Microsoft product authenticity hologram stickers.
 Since 1998, the British Computer Society has awarded a medal in her name and in 2008 initiated an annual competition for women students of computer science.

-Want to follow in Ada Lovelace’s footsteps?
+We can all follow in Ada Lovelace’s footsteps by aiming to remain curious and explore our disciplines and passions, whatever they may be.
 One way to do it is to learn to code.